cardillan/mindcode/README.markdown

 * [ ] short-circuit boolean evaluation in some form
   * Ruby-like (`and`, `or` for short-circuit, `&&`, `||` for full evaluation), or
   * "best-effort" basis (no guarantees either way)
+* [ ] improve compiler error messages
+* [ ] code generation/optimization objective (speed for faster but larger code, size for smaller but slower code) - most of the time smaller is also faster in Mindustry Logic, but there might be a few opportunities for this distinction.

 Compiled code analysis